Will It Blend?

-Will It Blend? is a viral marketing campaign consisting of a series of infomercials that showed demonstrations of the Blendtec line of blenders (particularly the Total Blender).
+Will It Blend? is a viral marketing campaign web series consisting of infomercials that showed demonstrations of the Blendtec line of blenders (particularly the Total Blender).
 In the show, Blendtec founder Tom Dickson attempts to blend items to demonstrate the power of his blender.
 Dickson started this marketing campaign after doing a blending experiment with a box of matches.
+The final video was made in 2020, shortly before the sale of the company to Wasatch Group.

 Premise

-Each episode of the show starts with Tom Dickson introducing it with the phrase "Will it blend?
+Each episode of the show started with Tom Dickson introducing it with the phrase "Will it blend?
 That is the question." followed by the title sequence.
-He then briefly introduces the item being blended before placing it into the blender and starting it.
-The item in question then gets blended, often with slow-motion replays.
-Dickson then takes the item out of the blender and comments on its condition, followed by an on-screen caption of (usually) "Yes, it blends!".
+He then briefly introduced the item being blended before placing it into the blender and starting it.
+The item in question was blended, often with slow-motion replays.
+Dickson then took the item out of the blender and commented on its condition, followed by an on-screen caption of (usually) "Yes, it blends!".

-One of the most famous Will it Blend? creations is the "cochicken" or "cochiken", which is half of a chicken (cooked, usually rotisserie) blended with 12 fluid ounces of Coca-Cola.
+One of the most famous Will it Blend? creations was the "cochicken" or "cochiken", which is half of a chicken (cooked, usually rotisserie) blended with 12 fluid ounces of Coca-Cola.
 Although the show's example was blended with the bones (and thus was disclaimed as unsafe to eat), a boneless version was made on NBC's Today and served to Meredith Vieira.

 In an episode released on April 3, 2007, Dickson placed a camcorder in the blender while it was operating.
 Shortly afterward, the production team, Kels Goodman and Ray Hansen, attempted to return what was left of the camcorder to Best Buy, with no success.

 Other technological devices were blended, such as on the April 5, 2010, episode, an iPad was blended after being smashed to fit into the blender.
 The number of views this video received prompted Dickson to set up a contest on blendtec.com to give away either the shredded or the boxed iPad.
-Each prize came with a free Blendtec Total Blender.
+At the time, each prize came with a free Blendtec Total Blender.
 On the June 25, 2010, episode, an iPhone 4 was blended.